Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 • aching pain;

-• pain is localized in the region of the ribs;
+• the pain is localized in the ribs;

-• increase or decrease in sensitivity at the site of pinching;
+• increase or decrease in sensitivity at the pinched site;

-• possibly a vegetative manifestation (bubble rash at the site of pinching).
+• possibly a vegetative manifestation (blistering rash at the pinched site).

 Lumbar sciatica

 This disease is one of the most common.
-The nerve roots of the lumbar suffer from pinching more often than others due to heavy loads on this department and have the following symptoms:
+The nerve roots of the lumbar region suffer from pinching more often than others due to heavy loads on this region and have the following symptoms:

 • sudden and gradually increasing pain;